curateteaching/digitalpedagogy/keywords/information.md

 ## RELATED MATERIALS

-In MLA format, list five related items that are informative for teaching with your keyword in mind. **Please only include five items.
-No more, no less.**

 Clement, Tanya.
 “An Information Science Question in DH Feminism.”
 9.2 (2015): n. pag.
 Digital Humanities Quarterly.
 Web.
 25 Feb.
 2016.

 Feinberg, Melanie.
 "Two kinds of evidence: how information systems form rhetorical arguments," Journal of Documentation, 66.4 (2010): 491-512.